Iowa’s Hemp Law

 Q. What pesticides (herbicides, insecticides, fungicides) can be applied to a hemp crop?

-A. No, registered pesticides are currently approved for application to hemp.
+A. Currently there are not any registered pesticides that are approved for hemp application.
 This is subject to change, as per EPA approval of pesticides.

 Q. Can I apply a pre-plant herbicide prior to planting hemp?